rbotafogo/galaaz/README.md

 Inspecting vec, show that it is a Truffle::Interop object.
 Although it is possible to work with Interop objects in a program, doing so is hard and error prone.
 Bellow, we show how integration of Ruby and R can greatly simplify the development of Polyglot application.

+# Galaaz Demo

+## Prerequisites

+* GraalVM (>= rc7)
+* TruffleRuby
+* FastR

+The following R packages will be automatically installed when necessary, but could be installed prior to the demo if desired:

+* ggplot2
+* gridExtra

+Installation of R packages requires a development environment.
+In Linux, the gnu compiler and tools should be enough.
+I am not sure what is needed on the Mac.

+In order to run the 'specs' the following Ruby package is necessary:

+* gem install rspec

+## Preparation

+* gem install galaaz

+## Running the Demo

+on the console do

+    > rake master_list:scatter_plot

+Doing this will show the following plot:

+![Midwest Scatterplot][examples/50Plots_MasterList/Images/midwest-scatterplot.PNG?raw=true]

+# Galaaz High Level Constructs

+In R, the basic

+## Vectors

 # Installation